TLeonardUK/ZombieGrinder/README.md

 Extensive documentation is available on our wiki page <a href="https://github.com/TLeonardUK/ZombieGrinder/wiki">Here</a>.

 ## License
-ZombieGrinder is propriatory software, it is available here to view, but is not (currently) licensed for use by anyone for any means.
+ZombieGrinder is propriatory software, it is available here to view, but is not (currently) licensed for use by anyone, for any means.
 Please check the License file for futher information.